 Engel House (1933, Ze’ev Rechter)

 A large residential building of apartments this is the first structure in the city that was built on pillars, a modification to Bauhaus style to address the hot Tel Aviv weather, so that air could flow under the building to cool it.
-Located on the roof was an exercise room and a roof garden and concrete pergola (no longer in existence) in the style of Le Corbusier for the enjoyment of the tenants.
+The space under the pillars was closed-in during WW II for use as a British headquarters but re-opened in the renovation.
+Located on the roof was an exercise room and a roof garden and concrete pergola in the style of Le Corbusier for the enjoyment of the tenants.
 Engel House was built in a u-shape around an inner courtyard, facing Mazeh St. Horizontal emphasis was created by protruding window frames around the wide, strip windows (another modification for climatic conditions).
-The convergence between the balconies of the two facades creates plays of mass and light and shade (you have to imagine the house plastered in clean white).
-The space under the pillars was closed during WW II for use as a British headquarters.
-Unfortunately, the building has not been well maintained and is in need of renovation.
+The convergence between the balconies of the two facades creates plays of mass and light and shade.
+For many years the building was not well-maintained but now a serious renovation has brought the building back to its roots.

 Ze’ev Rechter designed the building and rented a spacious apartment there.